 The method you use to place your bet will depend on which state you are visiting or where you reside.
 Many states allow online/mobile sports betting apps where users can sign up directly from their devices and make deposits to place bets.
 Other states require that users go through an authorized retail location, such as a casino/racetrack, to make bets.

 Yes, most states require that all persons be at least 21 years of age or older to legally participate in sports betting activities both online or at an authorized retail location (casinos and racetracks).

-Each state has its own set of regulations and taxes when it comes to sports wagering so it is important to research local laws prior to engaging in any activities related to it.
+Each state has its own set of regulations and taxes when it comes to sports wagering so it is important to research local laws before engaging in any activities related to it.
 Generally speaking though, most states impose taxes ranging between 10-20%, with the rate depending primarily on total winnings earned by the individual during any given year period rather than specific bets placed within that timeframe.

 Online gambling is legal in certain US jurisdictions where licensed operators are allowed to provide services via mobile apps or websites using secure infrastructure and advanced encryption technologies which ensure data protection and user privacy under relevant laws and regulations stipulated by Federal and State governments respectively.
 Keep in mind that just because sports betting is legal in your state doesn't mean all sportsbooks operate in that jurisdiction; they still need to get licensed for that state.